privong/papers-in-markdown/README.md

 These templates require:

 - [pandoc](https://pandoc.org)
-- A (La)TeX typesetting engine (If you want to actually make a pdf instad of just stopping at TeX source.
+- A (La)TeX typesetting engine (If you want to actually make a PDF instead of just stopping at TeX source.

 Technically optional (but I have never seen a paper without citations and in-text references) you will also want: